A 3 week New Zealand road trip itinerary from Auckland to Christchurch

 That depends.

 If you prefer to spend your time in nature, by all means head out of town straight away.
+There are easily better places to spend your time.

-Unless, that is, you’ve come off a long flight and need to rest for a night.
-It’s not a good idea to drive a long distance immediately after a long-haul flight, so you can rest up for a night and explore Auckland a little while you’re at it.
+Unless, that is, youβve come off a long flight and need to rest for a night.
+Itβs not a good idea to drive a long distance immediately after a long-haul flight, so you can rest up for a night and explore Auckland a little while youβre at it.

-Hotel Britomart is the most unique of the central city hotels
+The most unique of the central city hotels

 FEATURED STAY